elitau/spotthestation/README.md

 # SpotTheStation

-Calendar with events of ISS Cologne, Germany flyovers.
-Subscribe to it with your Mac OS Calendar App.
+Calendar with events of ISS flyovers.
+Subscribe to it with your Mac OS Calendar App or any other iCalendar subscription compatible software.

+Pass in the params used at Nasa's [Spot the Station](https://spotthestation.nasa.gov) Search Form to this URL [https://spotthestation.ede.li/for_city](https://spotthestation.ede.li/for_city).

+For Cologne in Germany this would be [https://spotthestation.ede.li/for_city?country=Germany&region=None&city=Cologne]

 The .ics file is available at [https://spotthestation.ede.li/cologne.ics](https://spotthestation.ede.li/cologne.ics)

 Uses Nasa's [Spot the Station](https://spotthestation.nasa.gov) RSS Feed.